Writing Tasks

 CCTray XML¶

-Cirrus CI supports exporting information about the latest repository builds via the CCTray XML format.
-Use the following URL format with a tool of your choice (such as CCMenu):
+Cirrus CI supports exporting information about the latest repository builds via the CCTray XML format, using the following URL format:

 Note: for private repositories you'll need to configure access token.